felipemarkson/dssdata/docs/index.md

 Welcome to DSSData's documentation.

-If you want to run a simple power flow, you can go to [Get started](./gettingstart).
+If you want to run a simple power flow, you can go to [Getting started](./gettingstart).

-There is also a more detailed tutorial in [Learn DSSData](./tutorial) that shows how to run a simple but complete probabilistic power flow.
+There is also a more detailed tutorial in [Learning DSSData](./tutorial) that shows how to run a simple but complete probabilistic power flow.

 The rest of the docs describe each component of  DSSData in detail, with a full [API Reference](./api).